-One of the underlying innovations for technologies such as Cabal is the Dat protocol, which is a way of describing how two computers can send information to each other directly.
-The protocol is supported by the Dat Foundation and developed as a community-based standard.
+One of the underlying innovations for these technologies is the Hypercore protocol, which is a way of describing how two computers can send information to each other directly.

 However, there is a great need for other languages and ecosystems to benefit from the tools and concepts that are being developed based on the reference implementation.
 People from all walks of life need a working implementation in their preferred language of choice.
 In response to this, we are seeing projects like Datrs and Datcxx emerge (please note, the Hypercore protocol was once called the Dat protocol, see this blog post for more information).